Immaterial Damage in Insurance: Definition and Coverage

 Compensation depends on the type of insurance taken out and the guarantees included in the contract.

-• Professional liability insurance (RC Pro) : Covers non-material damage caused to third parties by an error, delay or professional fault.
+• Professional liability insurance (RC Pro) : Covers non-material damages caused to third parties by an error, delay or professional misconduct.

 • Business interruption insurance : Compensates a company in the event of a temporary cessation of its activity following a disaster.